-An actively developed browser that gives a tough competition to browsers like Firefox, Brave, or Maxthon, Opera’s latest version uses the newest web technology.
+Opera One is an actively developed browser that competes with browsers like Firefox, Brave, or Maxthon, and uses the newest web technology.

-For example, as opposed to Chrome, it comes pre-installed with an ad-blocker, a VPN, a separate pop-out window, and more.
+For example, instead of Chrome, it comes pre-installed with an ad-blocker, a VPN, a separate pop-out window, built-in AI, and more.